andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 Our Code of Conduct
 ===================

-All Organisational Structure and Culture Meetups are about discussion, inclusion and connection, and we want everyone to feel as comfortable as possible.
+All Open Spaces Meetups are about discussion, inclusion and connection, and we want everyone to feel as comfortable as possible.
 Although we cannot guarantee you will have a good time, we can certainly do our best to make sure you don't have a *bad* time, and the